Croome Court: History

 The foundations and core of Croome Court, including the central chimney stack structure, date back to the early 1640s.
 Substantial changes to this early house were made by Gilbert Coventry, 4th Earl of Coventry.

 George Coventry, the 6th Earl, inherited the estate in 1751, along with the existing Jacobean house.
 He commissioned Lancelot "Capability" Brown, with the assistance of Sanderson Miller, to redesign the house and estate.
 It was Brown's "first flight into the realms of architecture" and a "rare example of his architectural work", and it is an important and seminal work.
 It was built between 1751 and 1752, and it and Hagley Hall are considered to be the finest examples of Neo-Palladian architecture in Worcestershire.
 Notable Neo-Palladian features incorporated into Croome Court include the plain exterior and the corner towers with pyramidal roofs (a feature first used by Inigo Jones in the design of Wilton House in Wiltshire).
 Robert Adam worked on the interior of the building from 1760 onwards.
 The house was visited by George III, as well as by Queen Victoria during summers when she was a child, and George V (when Duke of York).

-A jam factory was built near Pershore railway station by the 9th Earl of Coventry in about 1880, to provide a market for Vale of Evesham fruit growers in times of surplus.
+A jam factory was built near Pershore railway station by George Coventry, 9th Earl of Coventry in about 1880, to provide a market for Vale of Evesham fruit growers in times of surplus.
 Although the Croome connection with jam-making had ceased, the building was leased by the Croome Estate Trust during the First World War to the Huddersfield Fruit Preserving Company as a pulping station.
 The First World War deeply affected Croome; there were many local casualties, although the house was not requisitioned for the war effort.
-This is possibly because it was the home of the Lord Lieutenant of the county, who needed a residence for his many official engagements.
+This is possibly because it was the home of the Lord-lieutenant of the county, who needed a residence for his many official engagements.
 Croome Court was requisitioned during the Second World War by the Ministry of Works, and leased for a year to the Dutch Government as a possible refuge for Queen Wilhelmina of the Netherlands to escape the Nazi occupation of the Netherlands.
-However, evidence shows that they stayed for two weeks at the most, perhaps because of the noise and fear created by the proximity of Defford Aerodrome.
-They later emigrated to Canada.
+However, evidence shows that Queen Wilhelmina stayed for two weeks at the most, perhaps because of the noise and the fear created by the proximity of RAF Defford.
+The Dutch Royal family later emigrated to Canada for the duration of the war.